Stable isotope ratio: Applications

 In forensic science, research suggests that the variation in certain isotope ratios in drugs derived from plant sources (cannabis, cocaine) can be used to determine the drug's continent of origin.

 In food science, stable isotope ratio analysis has been used to determine the composition of beer, shoyu sauce and dog food.

 Stable isotope ratio analysis also has applications in doping control, to distinguish between endogenous and exogenous (synthetic) sources of hormones.

 The accurate measurement of stable isotope ratios relies on proper procedures of analysis, sample preparation and storage.

 Chondrite meteorites are classified using the oxygen isotope ratios.
 In addition, an unusual signature of carbon-13 confirms the non-terrestrial origin for organic compounds found in carbonaceous chondrites, as in the Murchison meteorite.

+Stable isotope ratio analysis has also been used for at least three decades in the study of whole-aquatic ecosystems and marine food webs.
+Among the most common types of analysis in this regard is using 13C and 15N as tracers in isotope enrichment experiments.
+Using stable isotope fertilization, wherein experimenters "seed" stable isotopes into an aquatic ecosystem and measure how they pass through, researchers have been able to identify many novel metabolic and trophic cascade effects.
+Such an approach has been used to study carbon uptake, nutrient limitation, and groundwater filtration.

 The uses of stable isotope ratios described above pertain to measurements of naturally occurring ratios.
 Scientific research also relies on the measurement of stable isotope ratios that have been artificially perturbed by the introduction of isotopically enriched material into the substance, process or system under study.
 Isotope dilution involves adding enriched stable isotope to a substance in order to quantify the amount of that substance by measuring the resulting isotope ratios.
 Isotope labeling uses enriched isotope to label a substance in order to trace its progress through, for example, a chemical reaction, metabolic pathway or biological system.
 Some applications of isotope labeling rely on the measurement of stable isotope ratios to accomplish this.